 requesting staff change into work clothing and equipment on site using appropriate facilities/changing areas

 encouraging storage of personal items and clothing in personal storage spaces, such as lockers.

-Re-opening labs after a full shut down is always a step-by-step process where checklists are invaluable.
+Checklists are invaluable.
 Informing staff of the new guidelines should be done with simple, clear messaging, using visual communications wherever possible.

-The Government's Guidance for people who work in or run indoor labs and research facilities and similar environments can be found at GOV.UK.
+The Government's guidance for people who work in or run indoor labs and research facilities and similar environments can be found at GOV.UK.